BBTastro/cc-beatBoxLab/docs/features/ai-chatbot.md

 ## Overview

 The AI Chatbot feature provides intelligent, personalized assistance throughout the user's goal achievement journey.
-Powered by OpenAI integration, the chatbot offers contextual support, progress insights, and motivational guidance based on the user's specific challenge data, beat completion history, rewards status, and personal motivational statements.
+Powered by OpenAI integration with GPT models, the chatbot offers contextual support, progress insights, and motivational guidance based on the user's specific challenge data, beat completion history, rewards status, and personal motivational statements.
+The AI assistant is seamlessly integrated throughout the application interface.

 ## What is the AI Chatbot